Facebook post threatens to call ICE on popular Chicago ice cream shop

 After Gallardo reposted the man's message on the same neighborhood Facebook page, customers turned out to send their own message.

-"When somebody talks about oh, I'm going to call ICE, to me that's bullying.
-Stop bullying us," said Juanita Buenrostro, resident.
+"When somebody talks about, 'Oh, I'm going to call ICE,' to me, that's bullying.
+Stop bullying us," said Juanita Buenrostro, who lives in the neighborhood.

-They said #HoldTheICE but not the ice cream; Monday night the line was out the door.
+They said #HoldTheICE, but not the ice cream.
+The line was out the door Monday night.

-Despite his words, Gallardo said she still welcome's the man's business.
+Despite the man's words, Gallardo said she still welcomes his business.

-"I'd like to change his heart and have him come back out and not think that way about us," she said.
+"I'd like to change his heart and have him come back out and not think that way about us," Gallardo said.

 Gallardo said she tried to offer the man a free milkshake, but he blocked her on Facebook.
-ABC7 Eyewitness News sent him a Facebook message asking him for comment, but did not hear back.
+ABC7 Eyewitness News sent him a Facebook message asking him for comment, but has not heard back.